Since spring 2019, some of the willows planted at Triple Creek have become mature enough to bear catkins, commonly called, “pussywillows.”

-The Triple Creek site has undergone dramatic changes since 2016 when the first 26 beaver dam analogues were installed.
-The first structures were installed in 2016, in the field season before two years of intense flooding, creating optimal conditions for transforming the site.
-As Myers Creek interacts with the human-made beaver dams, the team’s objectives for the stream are being realized more rapidly than expected.
-During the exceptionally high flows, the creek was able to do a lot of work.
+The Triple Creek site has undergone dramatic changes since 2016 when the first 26 beaver dam analogues (BDAs) were installed.
+Intense flooding during the spring freshets of 2017, 2018 and 2022 created optimal conditions for transforming the site.
+As of 2022, 43 BDAs have been built and modified to respond to changing site conditions.
+Our team’s objectives for the stream are being realized more rapidly than expected.

 “The thing that impressed me the most about the project is the amount of change that [occurred] in a short period of time… Working there’s been a pretty amazing transformation really fast, so it’s really encouraging to see that happen.”

 The graph above shows the elevation of the creek bottom plotted versus the relative distance along the reach of the Triple Creek Project.
 Points A-D on the graph are comparable to the points labeled on the aerial images below.

 Aerial view of Triple Creek Project area shows where sediment has built up (aggraded) and scoured (eroded).
 Cooler colors signify aggradation and warmer colors signify erosion.
 Both processes are facilitated by BDAs in the creek, and both are critical to the restoration of the stream and wetland.

 Aerial view of theTriple Creek Project shows that Myers Creek is longer and more sinuous now than it was before the project started.